christopher-hone/christopher-hone.github.io/index.md

 ## Chris's Website

+I'm currently a PhD student at the University of Sydney, under supervision of Geordie Williamson.
+Interested in geometric representation theory, algberaic geometry, and the representation theory of finite groups.

-To contact me, please use christopher.t.hone@gmail.com
+To contact me, please use christopher.t.hone(at)gmail.com

+Geordie and I ran a modular rep theory course Semester 1 2023.

-Here is a link to [my thesis](./thesis.pdf).
+Here is a link to my Honours thesis [my thesis](./thesis.pdf).
 It covers some aspects of one dimensional algebraic geometry.
-It takes the scheme theoretic perspective, and most of the time we aren't over a field, so as to be applicable to number theory/isolate the algebra-geometric aspects from the arithmetic aspects.

-I also gave a colloquium style talk on the Riemann Roch theorem, proving it using the adele ring.
-Here is a link to [my talk](https://www.youtube.com/watch?v=V86WYcHT9xQ).

-Here are the lecture notes for the rep theory lectures:
+Here are the lecture notes for some rep theory lectures I gave at ANU a few years back:

 [Semisimple algebras](./Semisimple algebras.pdf)